rosadurante/masterofcoins/README.md

 # Master of Coins

 An implementation of Greedy algorithms solving, in this case, the cashier change.
+Check it out at [masterofcoins.herokuapp.com](http://masterofcoins.herokuapp.com/)

 ## Get started